thinkgibson/Jumpstart/README.md

 ### /planning/

 Contains the planning documents created by the `/create-planning-doc` skill.
+These planning documents will also get attached to each GitHub issue when they are completed.

 ## Tips

+- If you already have a GitHub repo the `/jumpstart-project` will detect it and skip that step.
 - You can bypass using GitHub issues by calling the `/create-planning-doc` with a description of the feature/bug/task request.
-- Make GitHub issues story-sized, testable chunks.
-A good issue scope is a single user-facing feature or bug fix that can be implemented in 1-2 hours of agent work.
+- Make issues/work items story-sized, testable chunks.
+Agents work best with a single defined feature or bug that can be fully implemented.
+- The workflow is designed to have the agent ask questions if a requirement is unclear.
+Answer them and it will continue working.
 - Jumpstart works best when auto-approve is enabled (with proper safety guardrails).
-Complex plans can take up to an hour to fully implement before asking for final user approval.
+Complex plans can have the agent working through the implementation checklist for up to an hour before asking the user for approval.
 - Multi-threading agents is possible but you will need to use git worktrees and plan for dependencies.
+- Unfortunately agent hallucinations and mistakes do sporadically occur.
+The most common error is missing steps in implementation checklists, either in documentation or actual execution.

 ## Documentation Examples